leolanese/Angular-Signup-Walkthrough/README.md

 route array of objects will be sufficient because changes to the navigation can be made without affecting other parts of the application.

+### State Adminstration & Observable Subscription pattern

+#### Avoid HTTP client observables in components

+• HTTP client observables are `cold observable`
+• Requires subscribe to be called to invoke
+• Each subscribe is a new HTTP request, which can `unintentionally be invoked multiple times`
+• Makes observables `more predictable`
+• Makes knowing when to call unsubscribe easier - Always unsubscribe when class is destroyed

+### Look out for:
+• Consuming HTTP client directly in components
+• Services exposing HTTP client observables to components / Breaks Reactive approach

+### Pattern

+• Encapsulating HTTP client methods and responses via service
+• Using HTTP client responses to update state observables / effects
+• (Optional): Creating 'controller' services that only facilitate the flow of data

+---

 ## Run Development server